Ignitis Gamyba is giving Ukraine critically important equipment from Vilnius CHP 3

 The energy infrastructure in war-torn Ukraine has been heavily damaged.
 Rebuilding it is essential to ensure that the country's vital infrastructure continues to operate properly.
 In response to the critical situation, Ignitis Gamyba is taking significant steps – giving away the equipment from Vilnius Third Combined Heat and Power Plant (Vilnius CHP 3), which will help rebuild the destroyed energy infrastructure in Ukraine.

-The official transfer of equipment of Vilnius CHP 3 is set for 15 July with a humanitarian aid agreement signed between Ignitis Gamyba and an electricity transmission system operator, JSC Khmelnytskoblenergo.
-The latter has been appointed by the Cabinet of Ministers of Ukraine to receive and distribute humanitarian aid for the energy sector and will ensure the distribution of the equipment.
+The official transfer of equipment of Vilnius CHP 3 is set for 15 July with a humanitarian aid agreement signed between Ignitis Gamyba and an electricity transmission system operator.

 “We have signed an agreement, which allows us to increase the humanitarian aid provided by the company to war-torn Ukraine.
 We have chosen to transfer the equipment of Vilnius CHP 3 for a reason.
 Besides the fact that it will work well within Ukraine's energy infrastructure, it also meets the needs of the transmission system operator,” says Asta Sungailienė, CEO of Ignitis Gamyba.